 The House was always intended to be the chamber that was closest to the people, meanwhile Senators are not expected to be as influenced by the changing tides of popular opinion.

 How do the House and Senate operate differently?

-With four times more members than the Senate, the functioning of the House, by necessity, is far more controlled and formal.
+With four times more members than the Senate, the functioning of the House is far more controlled and formal.
 For instance before legislation comes before the House, more often than not it will be considered before a committee but in the Senate this step is easily bypassed.
 The House usually also limits its debate times to one hour but in the Senate discussion is unlimited.
 Senators may speak on issues other than the bill under consideration during their speeches, and any amendment can be introduced.

 Party leaders and committees function differently in the House and Senate.
 With their 435 members, there’s no time for everyone to have their say in the lower chamber, so the House elects a Speaker who holds great power.
 The Speaker, currently Nancy Pelosi, is in charge of which bills are debated and when.
 She also influences the House Rules Committee in deciding which legislation will be considered.
 The Senate does not have a position with similar control to the House Speaker.
 In the Senate, the majority and minority leaders generally work together in consultation with all members to determine the schedule.

 What are the powers and roles of the House and the Senate?

 Both chambers are reliant upon the other when it comes to passing laws.
 When a new law is written, at first it’s either accepted or rejected by a committee.
 If the bill gets approval by committee it then gets reported to the floor of the House or Senate and the relevant chamber gets to decide when to schedule the session for consideration, if at all.
 Then if it passes the first consideration, it needs to also pass in whichever happens to be the second chamber in order to be signed into law by the president.
 So if a bill is first considered in the House, it later goes to the Senate to be passed and vice versa.